04 Mar Urban Kayaking on the Mississippi River in Minneapolis

 We have been kayaking in so many different places—in lakes, rivers, you name it.
 But we have yet to even make a dent in exploring all the lakes in our home state (there are mover than 11,000 lakes in Minnesota after all!).
 One of our major oversights in our paddling expeditions, was never kayaking on the Mississippi River.

 The Mississippi River starts in north central Minnesota, about an hour from where we grew up, and it runs straight through the Twin Cities where we live now.
 So, even though we have explored the shores of the Mississippi River, we haven’t actually explored the waters themselves.
-It was about time to correct that error, so last summer when the TBEX North America conference came to town, we signed up for a morning of paddling on the Mississippi with Above the Falls Sports and a group of fellow bloggers.
+It was about time to correct that error, so last summer when the TBEX North America conference came to town, we signed up for a morning of paddling on the Mississippi with Above the Falls Sports (which is now the Paddle Bridge Guide Collective) and a group of fellow bloggers.

 Photo courtesy of Above the Falls Sports

 We love urban kayaking and it was fun to see the Minneapolis skyline from the water.
 It’s a perspective of the city we had yet to witness, plus getting out on the water is always a great time.

 Our tour explored the river above St. Anthony Falls—Micah and I were in a tandem kayak which is always quite the experience.
 We never have the same ideas on where we want the kayak to go, so it’s always causes problems out on the water!
 Thankfully, this time around we were able to catch up and chat with some friends, so there wasn’t time to debate over which direction we wanted to go.